WUK-SR/banner_magic/README.md

 1. Each `dataArr[i][0]` needs a comma placed after it, unless it is the **last one**
 2. Arrays in JavaScript start at 0, so the first `dataArr[i][0]` will have `[0]` as the number. **You can see in the example that there are 5 elements but the numbers run 0 - 4**

+## Running the application
+To run Banner Magic, inside the terminal type the command `npm run magic`.

 ## Output
 The outputted code can be found in the `Banners` folder at the root level of the application.
 Once the application has been successfully run, this folder will be populated with each generated banner as a `.txt` file.